SakuraMatrix/p1-OlenkaQuispeHuanca/README.md

   * Lender can create an account
   * Lender can check borrower's profile
   * Lender can send an offer to the borrower
-  * Lender can see all the loan application available
+  * Lender can see all the loan applications available
 * Borrower:
   * Borrower can create an account
   * Borrower can check lender's profile